 Some of the differences when designing conversational interfaces relate to the methodologies, tools and skillsets utilised:

-Documenting the design – the way we speak and the way we write are very different.
+- Documenting the design – the way we speak and the way we write are very different - something conversation / conversational AI needs to incorporate.
 But the way we read and the way we listen can also be very different.
 In voice user interface (VUI) design, we produce sample dialogs that are presented to clients in audio format and in ‘persona’.
 It’s much easier to depict the conversational flow as spoken dialog if people can hear it.
 Reaction to something somebody reads can be quite different to that same dialog in audio format.

-The design team – conversational design is a specialised area of design.
-While digital UX traditionally focuses on visual design, conversational design relies much more on an understanding of linguistics, psychology, voice user interface design and speech science.
-Ensuring your conversational design team has a solid set of skills in those areas will help in the creation of great conversational design.
+- The design team – conversation and conversational AI design is a specialised area of design.
+While digital UX traditionally focuses on visual design, conversation design relies much more on an understanding of linguistics, psychology, voice user interface design and speech science.
+Ensuring your conversation design team has a solid set of skills in those areas will help in the creation of great conversation design.

 Want to find out more about conversation design and how you can design great conversational experiences?
 Our Design Cloud is packed with resources to help you design user-centred conversational interfaces for any platform, in multiple languages.

 Designing conversational AI - The 5 decisions you need to make